dotnet/ILMerge/ilmerge-manual.md

 # 5 Dependencies

-ILMerge is a stand-alone assembly dependent only on the v2.0 .NET Framework.
+ILMerge is a stand-alone assembly dependent only on the v4.0 .NET Framework.
 (It actually uses two other assemblies: the assembly that makes up CCI itself, `System.Compiler.dll`, and `AssemblyResolver.dll`, which provides a small component for finding and loading assemblies when requested by the CCI Reader.
-But those assemblies have been merged into ILMerge using ILMerge before it is distributed.
+But those assemblies have been merged into ILMerge using ILMerge before it is distributed.)

 # 6 Acknowledgements